sfluorine/vector-c/README.md

 # What is this?
-My implementation for integer vector in C.\
+My implementation for vector in C.\
 It's still missing important feature tho, like 'popback', etc.

 # How do i use this?
-Just clone this repo and include ivector.h into your program.
+Just clone this repo and include ivector.h or svector.h into your program.

 # Example